subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 ---
 layout: default
-title: " Models for Perception in the Brain: Inference, Generation, Prediction"
+title: " Models for Perception in the Brain: Inference, Prediction, Generation"
 ---

-# Models for Perception in the Brain: Inference, Generation, Prediction
+# Models for Perception in the Brain: Inference, Prediction, Generation

 **Contents**